Meet Shaun Yancey

-Shaun Yancey is an experienced federal employment law attorney in the greater Atlanta area.
-He concentrates his practice in all areas of federal employment law, including employment discrimination, position classification appeals, reasonable accommodation requests, and retirement benefits.
-He has represented clients before the Equal Employment Opportunity Commission (EEOC), Office of Federal Operations (OFO), Merit System Protection Board (MSPB), Office of Special Counsel (OSC), Office of Personnel Management (OPM), and Federal District Court.
+Attorney Shaun Yancey is an experienced federal employment lawyer, concentrating his practice in employment discrimination, position classification appeals, reasonable accommodation requests, and retirement benefits.
+In addition to representing clients in front of the Merit System Protection Board (MSPB), he has also argued on behalf of federal employees at the Equal Employment Opportunity Commission (EEOC), the Office of Federal Operations (OFO), the Office of Special Counsel (OSC), the Office of Personnel Management (OPM), and Federal District Court.

-Mr. Yancey chose to practice in the area of federal employment law because of his strong desire to defend people in need.
-Many federal employees are unaware of their rights and how to appropriately assert them.
-Defending those rights for his clients is a passion of his that he takes very seriously.
-When working with Mr. Yancey, you can count on competence, quality and creativity at every step of your representation.
+Mr. Yancey chose to practice in the area of federal employment law because he maintains a strong desire to defend people who are in need.
+Many federal employees are not aware of their rights and they do not know how to appropriately assert them, and defending those rights for his clients is a passion which he takes very seriously.
+When working with Mr. Yancey, you can count on competence, quality, and passionate advocacy at every step of your representation.

 U.S. Court of Appeals 9th Circuit, 2013